 This guide was created to help smokers looking to make the switch to vaping.
 Perhaps you don’t vape but you know someone, like a family member or friend, who still smokes and could benefit from a guide like this.
 If so, please point them this way.

 Each section of this guide will break down the major topics regarding vaping into easily digestible chunks.
-We’ll be covering the benefits of vaping, what types of kit are available, and which vape device will best suit you.
+We’ll be covering the benefits of vaping, what types of kit are available, and which starter vape kit will best suit you.
 You can read through the entire guide or use our navigation drop down to find topics which interest you.

 This is probably the most commonly asked question made by a smoker considering the switch to vaping - and a very important one at that.
 Vaping was specifically designed to be less harmful than smoking - but is it?